John Walton Jr. Planes

 A imprint, I Walton / In Reading

-Plow plane; A imprint, "earlier" period chamfer stops. (replaced wedge.)
+Plow plane; A imprint, earlier period chamfer stops. (replaced wedge.)
 (See similarities with N Potter.)

-Crown molder; A imprint, "earlier" period chamfer stops.
+Crown molder; A imprint, earlier period chamfer stops.
 (See similarities with T Evans.)

 A imprint, I Walton / In Reading

-Middle Group Planes
+Middle Detail Planes

 A imprint, I Walton / In Reading